 In 1673 Father Jacques Marquette and Louis Joliet crossed from Lake Michigan to the Mississippi River, then canoed downstream to the Arkansas River.
 After determining that the Mississippi River provided a water highway from the Great Lakes to the Gulf Of Mexico, they turned back to avoid being captured by any Spanish ships sailing around the Caribbean.

-In 1685 La Salle sailed on a journey from France to find the mouth of the Mississippi River.
-He overshot, landing eventually at Matagorda Bay on the Texas coast.
+In 1685 La Salle sailed on a ship from France to find the mouth of the Mississippi River.
+He overshot his target, landing eventually at Matagorda Bay on the Texas coast.
 La Salle died while still seeking the river's mouth.

-Virginia officials at that time were just discovering the distance to the crest of the Blue Ridge.
+It took Virginia officials over 60 years after reaching Jamestown to get to the crest of the Blue Ridge.
+The French discovered the geography of the Ohio River watershed, and made contact with the Native Americans living there, before the Virginia colonists became familiar with the Shenandoah River watershed.
 Governor Berkeley finally sent John Lederer across the Virginia Piedmont in 1670.
-The French discovered the geography of the Ohio River watershed, and made contact with the Native Americans living there, before the Virginia colonists became familiar with the Shenandoah River watershed.
+Alexander Spotswood was the first Virginia governor to cross the Blue Ridge, traveling with the Knights of the Golden Horseshoe expedition in 1718.

 the French claimed Louisiana by Right of Discovery, in part thanks to La Salle's explorations in 1682, and sold it to the United States in 1803